The day we never thought would arrive is here.

 We have worked with Viking Age crafts since the early 1990s.
 We have friends across the world within the Viking community, academics and other businesses.
 Our community is our life and our blood.
 Why in the world would we humiliate ourselves and utterly destroy our honor and reputation through forbidding someone from printing a word on a t-shirt?

 When it comes to Heathen communities, this entire ordeal does not effect you in any way.
 It is about rights to use certain words on clothes - nothing else.
-Thanks to our registration, you will now have more sources to buy clothes from with specific words on them.
-The alternative would have been only one source in Europe - a shop that brands the words with racism.

 We will continue building our own brand, Grimfrost, using these words on clothes just as we have done in the past – and we welcome all you others to do so as well…an option that we have made possible through our registration.